Beyond free flights lies a world of exclusive privilege, if you’re willing to pay the annual fees

 If you’re not a frequent traveler and don’t require unlimited lounge access, there are cards that charge less and still offer some perks, such as the United MileagePlus Explorer Card ($95 annual fee, waived the first year), which offers two free lounge passes a year and priority boarding.

-One of the most prized perks among travelers is being told, "We're moving you to a better cabin/room."
-While it's difficult to get elite status with an airline unless you are a very frequent traveler, there are some credit cards that offer elite qualifying points as a sign-on bonus, such as the Platinum Delta SkyMiles ($195 annual fee) and Delta Reserve ($450 annual fee) American Express cards.
-The Platinum card gives you 5,000 Medallion Qualification Miles (and 35,000 regular miles) after you spend $1,000 on the card in the first three months; the Reserve card gives you 10,000 Medallion Qualification Miles (and 10,000 regular miles) after your first purchase on the card.
+One of the most prized perks among travelers is being told, “We’re moving you to a better cabin/room.”
+While it’s difficult to get elite status with an airline unless you are a very frequent traveler, there are some credit cards that offer elite qualifying points as a sign-on bonus, such as the Platinum Delta SkyMiles Credit Card from American Express ($195 annual fee, $250 if application is received on or after 1/30/2020) and Delta Reserve Credit Card from American Express ($450 annual fee, $550 if application is received on or after 1/30/2020).
+The Platinum card gives you 5,000 Medallion Qualification Miles (and 75,000 regular miles) after you spend $3,000 on the card in the first three months; the Reserve card gives you 10,000 Medallion Qualification Miles (and 75,000 regular miles) after you spend $5,000 on the card in the first three months.
 Both give you the opportunity to earn more MQMs through spending.
 Once you earn elite status, you will qualify for automatic cabin upgrades on flights.

 In fact, Delta recently introduced invite-only opportunities to forgo your commercial flight and take a Delta private jet instead.
 Though the option will be available even to the lowest Medallion status (silver), your chances may increase with platinum or diamond status (similar to free upgrades).
 While the odds are long, with private jets only available in select East Coast cities and by invite only to certain Medallion members, it is an incentive to spend your way to diamond Medallion status and up your chances of luxury travel.